Published: 13 May 2021, last updated: 20 February 2023

 From this table, we can see a couple of notable things:

-- The average monthly searches per million people in Washington is 1.5 times the average for the USA.
+The average monthly searches per million people for the term ‘Celtic language’ in Utah is 1.5 times the average for the USA.

-- This is followed closely by Utah, Oregon and Massachusetts who also search for this term a high amount of times.
+This is followed closely by Washington, Oregon and Massachusetts who also search for this term a high amount of times.

 Welsh Language Statistics